 Outcomes and alternative plans: Aim 3 will generate experimental data on genomic targets of epigenetic regulators in addition to SDG8 (e.g. HMTs, HATS, and HDACs as seen in Table 2), to validate and refine the GRNs in an iterative manner.
 As an alternative approach to expand the EpiNet study during the 3-year independent research phase, a shift of focus to other epigenetic regulators may lead to the discovery of GRNs that are responsive to other stimuli like abiotic/biotic stress, depending on the nature of these epigenetic regulators.

 Summary and Perspective: This EpiNet proposal will complement the current effort of linking epigenomics data to GRN modeling, by specifically testing the hypothesis that incorporating epigenetic regulators as predictors will expand and improve predictive network modeling.
-The epigenetic regulation mechanism is largely conserved across kingdoms, therefore, a possible future direction would be to expand my research to non-plant experimental system, to test the conservation and uniqueness of epigenetic controlled GRNs in plants vs. animals.
+The epigenetic regulation mechanism is largely conserved across kingdoms, therefore, a possible future direction would be to expand my research to animals, to test the conservation and uniqueness of epigenetic controlled GRNs in plants vs. animals.
+Also maybe other kinds of regulators such as hormones or whatever?

 Reference